Human capital flight: Central and Eastern Europe

 Central and Eastern European countries have expressed concerns about extensive migration of skilled labourers to Ireland and the United Kingdom following the creation of the Schengen Agreement.
 Lithuania, for example, has lost about 100,000 citizens since 2003, many of them young and well-educated, to emigration to Ireland in particular.
 (Ireland itself previously experienced high rates of human capital flight to the United States, Great Britain and Canada before the Celtic Tiger economic programs.)
 A similar phenomenon occurred in Poland after its entry into the European Union.
 In the first year of its EU membership, 100,000 Poles registered to work in England, joining an estimated 750,000 residents of Polish descent.
 However, with the rapid growth of salaries in Poland, its booming economy, the strong value of the zloty, and decreasing unemployment (which fell from 14.2% in May 2006 to 8% in March 2008), the flight of Polish workers slowed.
 In 2008 and early 2009 people who came back outnumbered those leaving the country.
 The exodus is likely to continue, however.
 According to IMF, the emigration of high skilled labour has adversely affected growth in Eastern Europe and slowed down convergence in per capita income between high and low income EU countries.

 Russia

 Immigration to Israel in the 1990s post-Soviet aliyah led to the Yozma program to kick start venture capital and take advantage of the immigration talent.

 After Russia invaded Ukraine in February 2022, there was a major exodus of skilled workers and potential draftees.
 Most international companies operating in Russia departed, taking their skilled experts with them.
 Studies report that this would have a demographic effect especially in Russia lasting much longer than the conflict will take place, and much longer than Vladimir Putin will remain president.

 The invasion of Ukraine in 2022 caused tens of thousands of tech workers to flee Russia.
 In 2024, the website of the science journal Science stated that Russia experienced a multi-year brain drain in the science profession.
-In 2024, the London Business School indicated that Russia's brain drain has become its economies biggest problem.
+In 2024, the London Business School indicated that Russia's brain drain has become its economy's biggest problem.